 * When I refer to skinheads in this post I’m talking about the neo-Nazi ones, even though most skinheads are not neo-Nazis.

 ** The ANM member didn’t state in the report that these individuals were necessarily skinheads, but other sources (media reports from the time and Tongeren’s autobiography) indicate that the ANM largely used skinheads for these footsoldier type tasks.

 Update March 2017: Most of the links seem to have gone dead.
-I’ll update this post sometime soon with lots more sources.
+I’ll update this post sometime with lots more sources.